-Please know that you are welcome and encouraged contact me with problems or concerns you have with this class.
+Please know that you are welcome and encouraged to come to me in my office or call me with any concerns or problems you have with this class.
 I am here to help you succeed!

 Everything we do in this class is designed to help you have a successful college career.
 If something is going on in your life that interferes with your success in this class, I cannot help you if you do not communicate with me.